-3. Goal of Interpretation: To discover, communicate, and apply the human author's (sender's) & Devine Author's (Sender's) intended meaning, or "the meaning of the text as intended by the author/sender."
-The "author's intended meaning relates ONLY to the text.
-How the Spirit engages our mind and heart in relation to the text is subject to cultural and historical adaptation - this requires discernment, wisdom, and insight.
-Those most at risk of falling into false teachings and theological quagmires are those who don't really know what they believe.
-Thus, the goal of discipleship is to produce mature, well-equipped and disciplined followers of Jesus, being transformed progressively through the work of the Spirit.
+The intended meaning relates ONLY to the text.
+How the Spirit engages our mind and heart in relation to the text is subject to cultural and historical adaptation throughout redemptive history.
+This requires discernment, wisdom, and insight on the part of the interpreter.
+Those most at risk of falling into false teachings and theological quagmires are those who don't really know what they believe in light of how God has communicated to humanity.
+Thus, the goal of Christian discipleship is to produce mature, well-equipped and disciplined followers of Jesus, who know how to properly read and relate the text and are being transformed progressively through the work of the Spirit as a result.